metabase/metabase/docs/questions/sharing/public-links.md

 Once you've [enabled sharing on your question or dashboard](#enable-sharing-on-your-saved-question-or-dashboard), you can copy and share the public link URL with whomever you please.
 The public link URL will display static (view-only) results of your question or dashboard, so visitors won't be able to drill-down into the underlying data on their own.

-If you want to create a drill-down pathway on your question or dashboard, you can set up a [custom destination](../../dashboards/interactive.md) that goes to the public link of another question or dashboard.

 ### Public link to export question results in CSV, XLSX, JSON

 The export option is only available for questions, not dashboards.